 The Constant Princess

+Thus, bestselling author Philippa Gregory introduces one of her most unforgettable heroines: Katherine of Aragon.
 Daughter of Queen Isabella and King Ferdinand of Spain, Katherine has been fated her whole life to marry Prince Arthur of England.
 When they meet and are married, the match becomes as passionate as it is politically expedient.
-The young lovers revel in each other’s company and plan the England they will make together.
-But tragically, aged only fifteen, Arthur falls ill and extracts from his sixteen-year-old bride a deathbed promise to marry his brother, Henry; become Queen; and fulfill their dreams and her destiny.
+But tragically, Arthur falls ill and extracts from his young bride a deathbed promise to marry his brother Henry, become Queen, and fulfill their dreams and her destiny.

 Philippa Gregory: What Are You Reading?